raspberrypilearning/fruit-machine/en/step_1.md

 title: What you will learn
 ---

-+ Using Sentiment Analysis to choose outputs
-+ Using buttons and input fields to add interactivity
-+ Manipulating lists
++ Manipulating Weather Data in the Wolfram Language

-If you have never used the Wolfram Language before, follow [this guide](https://projects.raspberrypi.org/en/projects/getting-started-with-mathematica).
-You'll need to look at Starting Mathematica and Programming in Mathematica.
++ Using Freefrom Lingustic Input in the Wolfram Language
++ Creating functions in the Wolfram Language

 --- /collapse ---